Skip to content

 Made by Dyslexia

 Made by Dyslexia is a website dedicated to empowering and highlighting dyslexia.
-It provides information that indicates dyslexia is a skill to be valued and not a hindrance.
-This website is particularly useful for library staff and anyone who has dyslexia and is focused on its negative implications.
+It provides information about dyslexia and emphasizes that it is a skill to be valued.
+This website is particularly useful for library staff and anyone who has dyslexia.

 WebAIM: Microsoft Word Creating Accessible Documents